Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/PositionTrigger.md

 *Cyclic()*

 > Position Triggers require a cyclic call in the Main Program because they need to constantly monitor the positions of registered movers.

+This is automatically called by the [Mediator](./Mediator.md) when using the pre-defined position triggers in MAIN.

 ### MuteCurrent